We have information you must know before you buy the Intrepid.

 The Dodge Intrepid handles amazingly well for such a large sedan.
 Part of the secret lies deep in its body architecture.
-The chassis was designed with increased torsional rigidity, including an aluminum cross beam mounted behind the instrument panel.
-That extra stiffness translates into less body shake and roll, reduced noise, vibration and harshness, and improved handling and stability.
+Its chassis was designed for a high level of torsional rigidity.
+There's even an aluminum cross beam mounted behind the instrument panel.
+That extra stiffness translates into less body shake and roll; reduced noise, vibration and harshness; and improved handling and stability.
 Extensive use of aluminum helps minimize weight without sacrificing stiffness.

-This is an easy car to drive and covering long distances in it is a pleasant experience.
+Intrepid is an easy car to drive, and covering long distances in it is a pleasant experience.
 The seats are especially comfortable.
-Tires have been upgraded to 16 inches for the SE and ES models.
-The Intrepid comes with 16-inch steel wheels, with optional alloy wheels available for the ES.
-(The R/T model comes with 17-inch alloys.)
-The tires on our ES offered impressive grip.
-I was amazed at how well it handled snow and ice after a snowstorm that dumped six inches on the Washington, D.C., area.
-I even managed to cruise up several hills in deep snow.
+Sixteen-inch wheels have been standard on SE and ES models since 2001, and the 60-series Goodyear Eagle GA tires on our ES offered impressive grip.
+I was amazed, also, at how well they handled snow and ice after a snowstorm that dumped six inches on the Washington, D.C., area.
+I cruised up several hills in deep, virgin snow.

-Brakes are excellent, offering quick, stable stopping power at threshold.
-ABS is available and we recommend it as anti-lock brakes allow the driver to maintain steering control during emergency braking situations.
-ABS comes packaged with traction control ($600), which enhances driver control by reducing wheel spin under hard acceleration.
+Brakes are excellent, offering quick, stable stopping power at the threshold of wheel lock.
+ABS is available (for $600 on SE and ES, standard on R/T)) and we recommend it as anti-lock brakes allow the driver to maintain steering control during emergency braking situations.
+On the M-Package ES only, ABS comes packaged with traction control (for $775, but also standard on R/T), which enhances driver control by reducing wheel spin under hard acceleration.
 The traction control system made the Intrepid easier to drive briskly on icy, snow-covered roads.
-Intrepid's quad beams provide brilliant illumination.
+Intrepid's quad-beam headlights provide brilliant illumination.